San-Francisco-Write-The-Docs/www/contributing.md

 5.)
 Paste the link in the new HTML file, replacing the comment in line two.

 **To create an entry in the `locations.yml` file**:
 1.)
-From the top level of the `www` repo, go to the `data/locations.yml` file and open it.
+From the top level of the `www` repo, go to the `_data/locations.yml` file and open it.

 2.)
 Make sure the venue is not already included in this file.
 The venues are sorted in alphabetical order by the name of the host company (followed by address or city, if the company has multiple locations).

 3.)
-Create a heading for the new venue.
+Create a heading for the new venue, using the same name you used for the embedded map file.

 At a minimum give it these attributes.

 Name: The name of the venue, in plain text.
 Map: A link to the Google map that willl take users to the right location.
 Getting here: Contains info about accessing the site, parking, etc.

 4.)
-Add information about the venue to the data/locations.yml file under "getting-here", and be sure to include the following information:
+Add information about the venue to the `_data/locations.yml` file under "getting-here", and be sure to include the following information:

 Bike parking
 Access by public transit